[slime-devel] [RfC] call-with-foo indentation magic

 I could see people not wanting it, so let me ask what you guys think.
 Should this be default behaviour, go to a contrib, or should I be damned for raising the question?

-the body is written as if it was the body of the call-with... function, but there's a lexically visible function similarly to (call-next-method) to invoke the user given forms.
+our take on the issue is available at: http://dwim.hu/darcsweb/darcsweb.cgi?r=HEAD%20hu.dwim.def;a=headblob;f=/test... it's basically a macro that defines both a call-with-... function and a with-... macro. the body is written as if it was the body of the call-with... function, but there's a lexically visible function similarly to (call-next-method) to invoke the user given forms. -- attila

-In article m239u98tqd.fsf@common-lisp.net, Helmut Eller heller@common-lisp.net wrote:
+In article <m239u98tqd.fsf@common-lisp.net>, Helmut Eller <heller@common-lisp.net> wrote:

 I'd like to have a function